メインコンテンツまでスキップ

 The Mapbox DevKit MCP Server provides access to static reference data through MCP Resources.
 Clients can access these resources using the following URIs:

-These resources provide comprehensive reference materials to help you understand Mapbox APIs and build applications more effectively.
+These resources provide comprehensive reference materials to help you understand Mapbox APIs, build applications more effectively, and work with style specifications.

 Tools

-The Mapbox DevKit MCP Server provides the following tools for managing Mapbox resources and accessing developer APIs:
+The Mapbox DevKit MCP Server provides the following tools for managing Mapbox resources and accessing developer APIs.
+Tools are organized by category based on their functionality.

 ToolDescription